smartcoop/smart-cfa/src/Showcase/src/Smart.FA.Catalog.Showcase.Web/README.md

 ```
 Debugging is possible through breakpoints with your preferred IDE (Visual
 Studio, Rider, ...).

+W>hen running the app in `Local` local, we cannot access `PreProduction` or `Production` environments.
+The domain credentials must have permission to `PreProduction` or `Production` environments in order to connect to DB.

 Each environment is accessible on their domains: